odingol/Date-A-Base/README.md

 ## APPLICATION IN USE

-LINK TO DEPLOYED SITE FOUND [HERE](https://calm-hamlet-19238.herokuapp.com/)
+LINK TO DEPLOYED SITE CAN BE FOUND [HERE](https://calm-hamlet-19238.herokuapp.com/)

 Sign Up Screen